halseth/elftrace/docs/zk_verifier.md

 [zkfibonacci-rs](https://github.com/halseth/zkfibonacci-rs), which cointains
 the boilerplate and actual program code.
 Some interesting details:

-- .cargo/config.toml: The build target is specified as "riscv32i-unknown-none-elf".
+- `.cargo/config.toml`: The build target is specified as "riscv32i-unknown-none-elf".
 This instructs the Rust compiler to build a binary for a RISC-V 32-bit bare-metal architecture.
-- src/asm/init.s: Since we are targetting a bare-metal platform, we need an inline assembly entry point to start up the program.
+- `src/asm/init.s`: Since we are targetting a bare-metal platform, we need an inline assembly entry point to start up the program.
-- Folders src/env+serde+utils: Code grabbed from the RISC0 project for working with input-output when running on the RISC0 VM.
+- Folders `src/env+serde+utils`: Code grabbed from the RISC0 project for working with input-output when running on the RISC0 VM.
-- src/air.rs: The fibonacci sequence verification logic copied from Winterfell.
+- `src/air.rs`: The fibonacci sequence verification logic copied from Winterfell.
+- `src/main.rs`: The `runcontract` function is our actual contract.

 With the boilerplate in place, and the example copied from Winterfell, there is not much to it.
 We'll read the ZK proof from STDIO, call the Winterfell